Lingyin-Luo/Lean-learning-material/README.md

 # Lean learning materials
-_Here's my collection of tutorials about Lean, functional programming and logical verification_.
+_Here's my collection of some useful tutorials about Lean, functional programming and logical verification_.

 ### 1. General